github/training-kit/paths/graphql/02-first-use.md

         In this case, we only asked GraphQL to tell us our login name, but what if we wanted to know more?

-        Just below `login`, add a new line with the text `avatarURL`.
+        Just below `login`, add a new line with the text `avatarUrl`.
 Now your query should look like this:

             {